hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

-Before deploying IoT Devices into Production, you need to make sure approriate device-related settings and policies are applied correctly.
-You also need to have on-going checks to detect any drifts from security best practices after your IoT Devices are deployed into Production.
+# Module 2: Audit your IoT Fleet

-You have identify multiple bad device configurations.
-You would like to Audit device configurations for security vulnerabilities and get notified if any of the devices don't pass all the checks.
-In this Lab, we will walk through steps to identify device's bad configuration, as well as to create mitigation actions using AWS IoT Device Defender.
-Here is what we will do:
+In Module 1, you validated environment setup for your IoT devices.
+Your next task is to regularly audit these devices to detect any drifts from security requiremetns for device configuraiton.
+As a busy Security Engineer, you looks for opportunity to automate audits and mitigations for thousands of IoT devices.
+This module will show you how to accomplish automation for audit and mitigation actions.

 1. [Audit your IoT Fleet](#1-audit-your-iot-fleet)